Home

 Above left: a giant American steam shovel excavates the Culebra Cut, circa 1906.
 Right: the USS Arizona steams through the completed canal cut, in the years before she was sunk in the attack on Pearl Harbor.
 Below: Payday lines in Culebra.

-During World War I, when Clyde registered for the military draft, their residence was Superior, Pinal County, AZ, where he worked as a boiler maker for the Silver Ring Mining Company.
+Clyde is known to have applied for membership in the Sojourners Lodge of the Masons in 1914.
+During World War I, when he registered for the military draft, their residence was Superior, Pinal County, AZ, where he worked as a boiler maker for the Silver Ring Mining Company.
 He was recorded to be of medium height and build, with grey eyes and brown hair, and a gunshot scar on his left forearm.

 ~ Son Perry Pring ~